-No matter what your business sells or what industry you are in, it’s vitally important to provide quality information on your site or blog.
-For example, if you provide travel services, it’s not a bad idea to publish useful information from government and foreign travel departments, such as news or updates on travel warnings, advice from consulates, etc.
+No matter what what industry you are a part of, providing high-quality information to your blog readers is important.
+For example, if your business provides travel-related services, you may want to include useful information from government and foreign travel-related departments, such as news and updates on travel warnings, advice from consulates, etc.

-The problem with creating this type of information, however, is that it is very time-consuming.
-You have to do a lot of data sorting, researching and organizing, checking your sources for accuracy, writing and editing content (or hire someone to do this for you), and then continually make sure that this information is kept up-to-date.
-As you can imagine, this not only involves a lot of work but most of the information you are dealing with is completely beyond your control.
+To create and publish this type of information, however, is very time-consuming.
+You have to sift through, gather, and organize a ton of data, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then make sure that this information is continually kept up-to-date.
+As you can imagine, this is not only a lot of work but most of the information you are dealing with is completely beyond your control.

-Fortunately, there is an easier way to regularly provide your site readers with expert, up-to-date information.
+Thankfully, there is an easier way to keep your site readers up-to-date with your information.

 It’s called RSS …

-(RSS - One of the easiest ways to provide your users with the latest information)
+(RSS is one of the easiest ways to provide your readers with up-to-date information)

 The Ultimate Guide To WordPress RSS

-- RSS stands for RDF Site Summary, or, as is more commonly referred, Really Simple Syndication.
-It is also often referred to as a “feed” or “web feed”.
+- RSS is short for Rich Site Summary, or, as is more commonly referred, Really Simple Syndication.
+It is also often referred to as a “feed” or “newsfeed”.

-- After a user subscribes to a website’s feed, they no longer have to physically check the website for content updates.
+- When users subscribe to an RSS feed, they no longer have to manually check the source website for content updates.
 Instead, their web browser constantly monitors the content and keeps feed subscribers up-to-date.

-- Feeds can be made available in different types and read by different feedreaders.
-Some of these include RSS feeds, Atom (also called AtomPub or APP feeds and RDF (RDF = Resource Description Framework) feeds.
-All of these formats, however, use a standard XML file format to ensure compatibility with different devices, readers, and programs.
+- Feeds can be made available in different formats and read by different aggregators.
+Some of these include RSS feeds, Atom (also called AtomPub or APP feeds and RDF feeds.
+All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different devices, readers, and programs.

-- Many sites and software applications also let you combine multiple RSS feeds to display news and updates from various sources.
+- Many sites and software tools also let you combine different RSS feeds to display news and updates from different sources.

 RSS (Really Simple Syndication) Feeds